Susannah Martin: Legacy

 In the 19th century, poet John Greenleaf Whittier composed "The Witch's Daughter" about Martin:

 On August 29, 1957, the Commonwealth of Massachusetts voted to wipe from the books the convictions of six women that had been unjustly accused of being witches 265 years earlier.
 Gov. Foster Furcolo signed the legislation that intended to clear Susannah Martin, as well as Ann Pudeator, Bridget Bishop, Alice Parker, Margaret Scott and Wilmot Redd.
 All had been convicted in a colonial court and hanged during the 17th century.

 However, while taking a graduate course on Salem witchcraft during the late 1990s, Paula Keene discovered that, although the legislators intended to pardon all six of the women in 1957, only Ann Pudeater's name was listed on the official documents.
 Susannah Martin, Bridget Bishop, Alice Parker, Margaret Scott and Wilmot Redd were simply listed as "five others convicted of witchcraft."
 Keene and state representative Michael Ruane worked together to redress the issue.

 On Halloween 2001, due to Keene and Ruane's efforts, as well as the efforts of many of the descendants of the accused witches, Susannah Martin, Bridget Bishop, Alice Parker, Margaret Scott and Wilmot Redd were finally, and truly exonerated by the Commonwealth of Massachusetts.
 Descendants of Susannah Martin’s, Ethel Mae Hilton and grandchildren Douglas and Madrey Margaret Hilton were some members of their family interested in the history of their accused witch ancestor.

 The folk band Touchstone recorded the song "Susanna Martin" for their 1982 album, The New Land on the Green Linnet label.

+On September 28, 2022, Governor Charlie Baker signed into law that a stretch of highway along I-495 in Amesbury, MA would be designated the "Susannah North Martin Highway."
+This followed two years of communication with Senator Diana Di Zoglio and testimony before the joint legislative committees by Roger Kriney, a 9th. great-grandson, and many members of the Susannah North Martin Legacy Facebook Group, Brian Bailey, (11th.
+G. Grandson), Admin.
+On March 24, 2023, signs were erected along both northbound and southbound sides of a stretch of Highway 495 in Amesbury, MA.